Unemployment denied. Should I Appeal?

 Colorado unemployment law is that a terminated employee is entitled to benefits, unless the employee is “at fault” for the termination.
 Fault means the employee had the opportunity, training, experience and ability to do what was clearly expected, but failed to do so.
 Unemployment law calls this “volitional” failure to perform.
 Simply being unable to meet the bosses’ or job’s requirements, despite doing your best, should not disqualify a claimant for benefits.

-Too many claims are being denied nowadays because the deputies at unemployment find, without specific evidence what the policy was, that a person violated some “known company policy.”
+Too many claims are being denied nowadays because the deputies at Unemployment find, without specific evidence what the policy was, that a person violated some “known company policy.”
 Don’t put up with being denied on such a vague basis.
 File a timely appeal.